6 Ways to Help Someone Who Doesn’t Believe They Have Dementia

 Using reason and evidence to explain or insist that someone has dementia is not going to help.

-It will only upset them and will likely make them even more convinced that they’re right and you’re wrongly discrediting them.
+It will only upset them and likely make them even more convinced they’re right and that you’re wrongly discrediting them.

-A more effective strategy is to discreetly make changes that will help them live safely.
+A more effective strategy is to make discreet changes that help them live safely.

 2. Work with their doctors and care team